Mortal/csaudk-submitj/tasks/maxdelsum/README.md

   * Every subarray sum fits in a Java `int` without overflowing

 **Scoring:**
-This demo exercise doesn't count towards your grade in FADS 2017.
+This demo exercise **does not** count towards your grade in FADS 2017.

   * 1 point for correct algorithm
-  * 1 extra point for correct linear-time algorithm
+  * 1 extra point for correct and fast algorithm

+A linear-time solution is fast enough to get the extra point.